contagon/handbook/handbook/14-single-members.md

 #### 14.1.1.2 Stake Young Single Adult and Single Adult Committees

-Single members serve God’s children by engaging in the work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation) and [14.2](14-single-members.md#142-participating-in-the-work-of-salvation-and-exaltation)).
+Single members serve God’s children by participating in His work of salvation and exaltation (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation) and [14.2](14-single-members.md#142-participating-in-gods-work-of-salvation-and-exaltation)).
 To help them do so, the stake presidency creates a young single adult committee.
 This committee is made up of the young single adult leaders from each ward.

 A young single adult man and young single adult woman are called to lead the committee.
 They serve on the stake council.